landakram/markhudnall.com/docs/content.md

 # Content

 Content lives in Obsidian and is selected for publishing by an Obsidian Base.
-The build reads the vault from `OBSIDIAN_VAULT`, defaulting to `/Users/mark/Documents/Obsidian/mh/mh`.
+The deployed build reads a committed public snapshot from `content/public`; it does not read or sync the full Obsidian vault.

 ## Publishing